ec-europa/sumo/README.md

 ### License
 SUMO is licensed under the BSD 2-clause "Simplified" License.

+### Manual
+The manual is available in the doc folder under the project root folder

 ### Literature
 There is a basic manual and installation guide available: